 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-Fresh Herb Vinaigrette can use any fresh herb you have on hand, but was originally designed to feature fresh sage.
-This delightful olive oil and apple cider vinegar dressing is Paleo, Keto, Whole30 and GAPS Diet friendly.
+Fresh Herb Vinaigrette can use any fresh herb you have on hand.
 The dressing allows your fresh herb flavor to shine while also providing a basic, well-balanced salad dressing for everyday or special occasions.
 Whether harvesting from your garden in the summer, buying from the grocery market in winter or supporting local farmers, fresh herbs are always in season.
+This delightful olive oil and apple cider vinegar dressing is Paleo, Keto, Whole30, Vegan and GAPS diet-friendly.

 Summer eating is different than how we eat the rest of the year.
 For one, we eat out of doors more often, feeling the fresh air and smelling the sun.
 Secondly, we eat more fresh food, freshly picked from local farms.
 So we delight in simple ingredients: the flavor of a tomato, the loveliness of butter lettuce, how good basil is.